 one-blanket restorative practice to boost energy & dissolve tension

-I’d love to share with you a short restorative yoga practice so you can experience rest with a single prop.
+The short restorative yoga practice below will help you experience rest using just a single prop.

-This practice can be done at any time of day.
-Whether you aim to brighten your energy in the morning, dissolve tension before bedtime, or need a reset in between, it will help create space for your breath and allow you to feel refreshed.
+This one-blanket practice can be done at any time of the day.
+Whether you aim to brighten your energy in the morning, dissolve tension before bedtime, or simply need a mid-day reset, this practice will help you reconnect with your breath and body.
+It will help create space for your breath, allowing you to feel more refreshed and centered.

 Previous